ContactEngineering/topobank/docs/deploy.rst

-**CAUTION: This document is a bit outdated since it uses the production.yml file and is related to the use of docker-compose in production.
+**CAUTION: This document is a bit outdated since it uses the production.yml file and is related to the use of docker compose in production.
 We now use docker swarm and this procedure here needs to be revised.**